Flomm/foxBlog/README.md

 A simple blog where you can read, add, remove and score posts about different foxes.

-# !Since github .io domains doen't support server side code, the page on the URL is far from functioning.
+# !Since github.io domains don't support server side code, the page on the URL is not functioning properly.